Nov 25th 2024

 Step 3: Develop Preventive Measures

 Based on your risk assessment, create measures to prevent chemical spills.
-These measures can include engineering controls, administrative controls, and personal protective equipment (PPE).
+These measures can include engineering controls, administrative controls, and appropriate personal protective equipment (PPE), as specified in the Safety Data Sheed (SDS) for each chemical.

 Engineering Controls